thor2002ro/unraid_kernel/Documentation/admin-guide/pm/amd-pstate.rst

 firmware, if EPP feature is disabled, driver will ignore the written value This attribute is read-write.

+``boost``
+The `boost` sysfs attribute provides control over the CPU core performance boost, allowing users to manage the maximum frequency limitation of the CPU.
+This attribute can be used to enable or disable the boost feature on individual CPUs.

+When the boost feature is enabled, the CPU can dynamically increase its frequency beyond the base frequency, providing enhanced performance for demanding workloads.
+On the other hand, disabling the boost feature restricts the CPU to operate at the base frequency, which may be desirable in certain scenarios to prioritize power efficiency or manage temperature.

+To manipulate the `boost` attribute, users can write a value of `0` to disable the boost or `1` to enable it, for the respective CPU using the sysfs path `/sys/devices/system/cpu/cpuX/cpufreq/boost`, where `X` represents the CPU number.

+It is important to note that modifying the global variable `amd_pstate_global_params.cpb_boost` will override the individual CPU settings.

 Other performance and frequency values can be read back from ``/sys/devices/system/cpu/cpuX/acpi_cppc/``, see :ref:`cppc_sysfs`.